TanujaKudkar/Brain-Tumor-Detection-Using-CNN/README.md

 Dataset is here : https://rb.gy/m5y2er

+Image acquisition is done by retrieving an image from dataset.

 # Part 1: Data Split ✂️
 The data was split in the following way:
 70% of the data for training, i.e. 1050 positive and 1050 negative examples, resulting in 2100 images.